it985/my-stars/README.md

 *   [justjavac/how\_many\_doms](https://github.com/justjavac/how_many_doms) - Archives the number of doms in the websi

-*   [terwer/sy-post-publisher](https://github.com/terwer/sy-post-publisher) - Publish siyuan article to supported open
+*   [terwer/sy-post-publisher](https://github.com/terwer/sy-post-publisher) - Note: This is 0.x for widget.For new plu

 *   [get-icon/geticon](https://github.com/get-icon/geticon) - Web / IT project stack / tool / techniqu